Klicka här för hela bygget på svenska.

 Everything is finished except for small details and adjustments.

-Please have a look in the pictures / movies section HERE
+From now on please have a look in the pictures / movies section.

 Week 36